Is Colorectal Cancer?

-- consuming diets high in processed foods or red meats
+- consuming a diet high in processed foods or red meats

-Early diagnosis of colorectal cancer gives you the best chance of having your colorectal cancer cured.
+Early diagnosis of colorectal cancer gives you the best chance of curing your colorectal cancer.
 Your doctor will start by getting information about your medical and family history.
-A physical exam is usually performed.
+They’ll also perform a physical exam.
 The doctor may press on your abdomen or perform a rectal exam to determine the presence of lumps or polyps.

 Your doctor may run some blood tests to get a better idea of what’s causing your symptoms.
-Though there is no blood test that specifically checks for colorectal cancer, liver function and complete blood count tests are commonly used to rule out other diseases and disorders.
+Though there is no blood test that specifically checks for colorectal cancer, liver function, and complete blood count tests can rule out other diseases and disorders.

 A colonoscopy involves the use of a long tube attached to a camera to examine your colon.
 This procedure allows your doctor to see inside your colon and rectum and note anything unusual.
-Colonoscopy also lets your doctor remove tissue from abnormal areas so they can be sent to a laboratory for analysis.
+A colonoscopy also allows your doctor to remove tissue from abnormal areas so they can send them to a laboratory for analysis.

 Your doctor may order an X-ray using a radioactive liquid called barium.
-This liquid is inserted into the bowels through the use of an enema.
+Your doctor will insert this liquid into the bowels through the use of an enema.
 Once in place, it coats the lining of the colon and provides an outline so an X-ray can be taken.

 Treatment of colorectal cancer depends on a variety of factors.
 For example, the state of your overall health and the stage of your colorectal cancer will help your doctor create an effective treatment plan.

-In the earliest stages of colorectal cancer, it might be possible for your doctor to remove cancerous polyps through surgery.
-During surgery, if it’s found that the polyp hasn’t attached to the wall of the bowels, you’ll likely have an excellent prognosis.
+In the earliest stages of colorectal cancer, it might be possible for your surgeon to remove cancerous polyps through surgery.
+During surgery, if the polyp hasn’t attached to the wall of the bowels, you’ll likely have an excellent outlook.

-If your cancer has spread into your bowel walls, however, a portion of the colon or rectum may need to be removed along with any neighboring lymph nodes.
+If your cancer has spread into your bowel walls, however, your surgeon may need to remove a portion of the colon or rectum, along with any neighboring lymph nodes.
 If at all possible, your surgeon will reattach the remaining healthy portion of the colon to the rectum.
-If this isn’t possible, a colostomy may be performed.
-This involves creating an opening in the abdominal wall that’s used for the removal of waste and is usually temporary.
+If this isn’t possible, they may perform a colostomy.
+This involves creating an opening in the abdominal wall for the removal of waste.
+A colostomy is usually temporary.

 Chemotherapy involves the use of drugs that kill cancerous cells.
-In the case of colorectal cancer, chemotherapy is most commonly used after surgery to destroy any remaining cancerous cells.
-Chemotherapy is also used to control the growth of your tumor and for symptom relief in late stage cancer.
+In the case of colorectal cancer, chemotherapy is a common treatment after surgery to destroy any remaining cancerous cells.
+Chemotherapy also controls the growth of your tumor and provides symptom relief in late-stage cancer.

 Radiation uses a powerful beam of energy, similar to that used in X-rays, to target and destroy cancerous cells before and after surgery.
-Radiation is commonly used in combination with chemotherapy.
+Radiation treatment commonly occurs alongside chemotherapy.

-In Septembert of 2012, the Food and Drug Administration (FDA) approved the drug regorafenib (Stivarga) to treat patients with colorectal cancer that did not respond to either types of treatment and has spread to other parts of the body.
+In September of 2012, the U.S. Food and Drug Administration (FDA) approved the drug Stivarga (regorafenib) to treat patients with metastatic, or late-stage, colorectal cancer that doesn’t respond to other types of treatment and has spread to other parts of the body.
 This drug works by blocking enzymes that promote the growth of cancer cells.

-When caught early, colorectal cancer is treatable, and, often, curable.
+When it’s caught early, colorectal cancer is treatable and often curable.
 With early detection, most people live at least another five years after diagnosis.
-If the cancer doesn’t return in that time you’re considered cured, especially if you are in the first three stages of the disease.
-The recovery rate for Stage IV cancer isn’t as optimistic, but it has been cured in rare cases.
+If the cancer doesn’t return in that time, you’re considered cured, especially if you’re in the first three stages of the disease.
+The recovery rate for stage 4 cancer has been cured in rare cases.